Avalanches reputedly kill more people on national forest land than any other hazard. These pointers will help you avoid avalanches this winter.

 Wearing beacons and inflatable packs can stack the odds in your favor.

 But in most cases, avalanches are entirely avoidable.
 Know the conditions before going.
 If the conditions look sketchy, stay off slopes steeper than 30 degrees and away from avalanche runout zones.
 Always carry the essentials.
 If you have the skills, dig a pit and examine the snowpack patterns.

 If you live near or play in the snow, get the gear and get instructed on how to travel safely in avalanche country.
 It can save your life and the lives of your friends.

-For those who would like some more info on snow safety but haven’t decided if a class is for them, check out Salmon’s snow safety courses online.
+For those who would like some more info on snow safety but haven’t decided if a class is for them, check out Salomon’s snow safety courses online.
 Then, head over to AIARE and register for an Avalanche One course.
 You and your partners will be happy you did.